tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Adventurer Feat

-When a target uses a standard action to end _death's gauntlet_ ongoing damage, it takes negative energy damage equal to your level.
+When a target uses a standard action to end _death's gauntlet_ ongoing damage, it takes necrotic damage equal to your level.

 #### Champion Feat

-When you roll a natural even hit against a target with this spell, the ongoing negative energy damage has a hard save (16+).
+When you roll a natural even hit against a target with this spell, the ongoing necrotic damage has a hard save (16+).

 #### Epic Feat